hubmapconsortium/gateway/README.md

 Note: the following instructions with docker commands are based on managing Docker as a non-root user.

-## Docker build for local/DEV development
+## Docker build for DEV development

 There are a few configurable environment variables to keep in mind: